UK logistics company grows despite driver shortage

 Ongoing driver shortages – in all sectors such as long-haul trucking, courier, and retail – have led to delivery delays across several retail sectors.

 Pegasus Couriers operations manager Phil West, 50, said that the driver shortage had impacted most businesses in the logistics industry.
 “We were fortunate enough to be able to flex our recruitment approach and adapt.
 However, the entire industry is feeling a shortage of drivers.
 It is a concern for all in the sector.
-Year on year, we have seen an increase in deliveries but a decrease in drivers for each job.
-We are expecting a busy season with the pre-Christmas shopping starting around the end of September.”
+We have seen an increase in deliveries but a decrease in drivers for each job.
+We expect a busy season with the pre-Christmas shopping starting around the end of September.”

 The move to increase the company’s reach comes as forecast predictions show an increase in online post-pandemic shopping, particularly before the festive season.